 What if I don’t know what I believe?
 You can belong even if you’re not sure what you believe.
 Lots of people have questions here.
 Faith is a journey of exploration and we are all in different places along the way.
 We don’t see doubt, questioning, or uncertainty as being an ‘enemy’ of faith as some churches do.
 Rather, these are the partners that lead to a mature and meaningful faith.
 It’s only in questioning that we can really explore and grow.

 Where should I sit?
 There are no assigned seats.
 You may sit wherever you like.

 How much does it cost to go there?
 Nothing.
 We collect an offering every week, but it’s not for people who are checking out the faith or the church.
 We are a church that is 100% supported financially by the good people who have chosen to make this church their home.
 You’re not going to find us trying to squeeze cash out of you every time you walk through the door like some places.
 Our giving doesn’t flow out of compulsion or guilt, but rather out of desire to love God more fully, to practice greater generosity, and to be a part of what God is doing in and through the work of our church.

 How long does your worship service last?
 We generally aim for a full hour.
-On Sundays with special events (baptisms, communion, extra music, new members joining, etc.) it sometimes stretches to an hour and fifteen minutes.
+On Sundays with special events (baptisms, communion, extra music, new members joining, etc.) it sometimes stretches to a little over an hour.
 After church all people are welcome to stay around for our coffee hour.
 It’s a great chance to catch up with old friends and make some new ones.